preciousuwhubetine/osdev/README.md

 - Displaying a bitmap image on the screen.

 In the makefile, I write the output binary to /dev/sdb which is the second hdd connected to my PC.
-I'm gonna be making a tutorial on how I did all of this really soon...

 Whats coming:
 - Basic GUI controls (textboxes, listboxes, etc).